lokalise/fastify-extras/README.md

 Add the plugin to your Fastify instance by registering it with the following possible options:

-- `redisClients`, a Redis client instances which are used by the BullMQ: plugin uses it to discover the queues.
+- `redisConfigs`, Redis configurations used for BullMQ.
+Plugin uses them to discover the queues.
 - `bullMqPrefix` (optional, default: `bull`).
 The prefix used by BullMQ to store the queues in Redis;
 - `metricsPrefix` (optional, default: `bullmq`).
 The prefix for the metrics in Prometheus;
 - `queueDiscoverer` (optional, default: `BackgroundJobsBasedQueueDiscoverer`).
 The queue discoverer to use.
 The default one relies on the logic implemented by `@lokalise/background-jobs-common` where queue names are registered by the background job processors; If you are not using `@lokalise/background-jobs-common`, you can use your own queue discoverer by instantiating a `RedisBasedQueueDiscoverer` or implementing a `QueueDiscoverer` interface;